maddeshiya2003/HTML/README.md

-These files contain all my HTML learning that I have gained during full stack development.
+These files contain about all (10 project) my HTML learning that I have gained during learning of full stack web development.
 It doesn't contain any CSS OR JavaScript codes.